DannyDannyDanny/Massive-Algorithm-Notes/QuestionsForMassiveAlgo.md

 ##### Slide 22
 The algorithm fills in the quadrant recursively, does that mean the algorithm recursively subdivides the quadrants into smaller sub-quadrants until each sub-quadrant fits into memory?

+...And if so how does it know the division fits into memory without knowing the memory and block size?